scott-griffiths/bitstring/trunk/doc/index.rst

 The manual provides an introduction to the module and details most its capabilities.

-The reference section has a complete list of all of the properties and methods of the ``BitString`` class, together with short examples for many items.
+The reference section has a complete list of all of the properties and methods of the :class:`BitString` class, together with short examples for many items.

 .. toctree::